-Reactions of molecules on solid surfaces are the basis for many industrial chemical processes, including semiconductor processing, corrosion, electrochemistry, and heterogeneous catalysis.1-3 A prototypical reaction for understanding key concepts in heterogeneous catalysis is the catalytic synthesis of ammonia, a large-scale industrial reaction worldwide.^{4,5} On ruthenium, one of the most active catalysts for ammonia synthesis, the rate-determining step is the dissociation of molecular nitrogen.6 There have been numerous experimental and theoretical studies on the energetics of this process.
-Surface science techniques such as reactive scattering, molecular beam, and laser-assisted associated desorption have measured dissociation probabilities and energy barriers of N2 on Ru(0001).7-15 For these surface catalytic reactions, density functional theory (DFT) is widely used to predict reaction energies and activation barriers.^{2,14,16-23}
+Reactions of molecules on solid surfaces are the basis for many industrial chemical processes, including semiconductor processing, corrosion, electrochemistry, and heterogeneous catalysis.
+A central industrial process in heterogeneous catalysis is ammonia synthesis.
+On ruthenium, one of the most active catalysts for ammonia synthesis, the rate-determining step is the dissociation of molecular nitrogen.
+There have been numerous experimental and theoretical studies on the energetics of this process.
+Surface science techniques such as reactive scattering, molecular beam, and laser-assisted associated desorption have measured dissociation probabilities and energy barriers of N2 on Ru(0001).
+For these surface catalytic reactions, density functional theory (DFT) is widely used to predict reaction energies and activation barriers.

-Early DFT studies of N2 on Ru(0001) have computed dissociation free energy barriers on the basis of normal mode analysis with the harmonic approximation (HA) and showed reasonable agreement with thermal rate experiments.6 These calculations require the predetermination of local minima and transition states of the potential energy surface (PES) and do not capture anharmonic contributions.
-A standard practice within surface science is to use a single, lowest-energy configuration for each intermediate state and the normal modes of only the adsorbate atoms to predict free energies.
-However, recent theoretical and experimental investigations of larger reacting molecules or structurally complex catalytic materials, like metal organic frameworks (MOFs), have reported appreciable entropic contributions to the reaction barriers and rates beyond standard HA, such as configurational multiplicity and anharmonicity.^{24-28} These findings suggest that extending free energy calculations beyond the conventional harmonic approach is essential for predicting free energy barriers and determining the reactive configurations.
+Early DFT studies of N2 on Ru(0001) have computed dissociation free energy barriers based on normal mode analysis with the harmonic approximation (HA) and showed reasonable agreement with thermal rate experiments.
+These calculations require the predetermination of local minima and transition states of the potential energy surface (PES) but do not capture anharmonic contributions.
+Within surface science, a standard practice for computing free energies is to use a single, lowest-energy configuration for each critical state and the normal modes of only the adsorbed atoms (i.e., adsorbate) excluding the surface atoms.
+However, recent theoretical and experimental investigations of larger reacting molecules or structurally complex catalytic materials, like metal organic frameworks (MOFs), have reported appreciable entropic contributions to the reaction barriers and rates beyond standard HA, such as configurational multiplicity and anharmonicity.
+These findings suggest that extending free energy calculations beyond the conventional harmonic approach is essential for predicting free energy barriers and determining the reactive configurations.

-While the free energies of surface reactions at finite temperature and pressure can in principle be directly calculated from dynamical simulations using DFT, i.e., ab initio molecular dynamics (AIMD), these simulations are computationally demanding (e.g., several hundred electrons) and limited to short-time scales (e.g., tens to hundreds of picoseconds).
-Recent works on N2 on Ru and other molecule-surface reactions have circumvented this problem by replacing DFT with neural network-based potentials^{18,19,29} or empirical interatomic potentials^{30-32}.
-Here we develop and apply an enhanced sampling approach to map the free energy landscape of N2 undergoing molecular dissociation on Ru using AIMD, where forces and energies are computed directly from DFT.
+While the free energies of surface reactions at finite temperature and pressure can be directly calculated from dynamical simulations using DFT, i.e., ab initio molecular dynamics (AIMD), these simulations are computationally demanding (e.g., several hundred electrons) and limited to short-time scales (e.g., tens to hundreds of picoseconds).
+Recent works on N2 on Ru and other molecule-surface reactions have circumvented this problem by replacing DFT with neural networks and other machine-learning-based PES^{15,26} or empirical interatomic potentials^{27,28}.
+Here we develop and apply an enhanced sampling approach to map the free energy landscape of N2 undergoing molecular dissociation on Ru using AIMD.
+In this approach, we compute potential energies and forces directly from DFT, so the PES part of the free energy surface (FES) is constructed by performing "on-the-fly" DFT calculations.

-Enhanced sampling methods enable the efficient calculation of the potential of mean force (PMF) or the free energy surface (FES) along the reaction coordinate by accelerating dynamic simulations.
-Adaptive enhanced sampling methods, such as metadynamics and adaptive biasing force (ABF), explore the configurational space by adding an adaptively computed bias to the original dynamics.
-Until recently^{26,33-42}, these approaches focused on classical systems43-45 with few surface chemistry applications.
-In the last two years, machine learning-assisted enhanced sampling methods have been introduced to accelerate sampling efficiency over existing methods.46-51 The combined-force frequency (CFF) approach47 uses Bayesian regularized artificial neural networks (BRANN) to represent the bias based on the PMF and its gradient, combining several concepts from existing methods, such as metadynamics and ABF.
+Enhanced sampling methods enable the efficient calculation of the potential of mean force (PMF) or the FES along the reaction coordinate by accelerating dynamic simulations.
+Adaptive enhanced sampling methods, such as metadynamics29 and adaptive biasing force (ABF)30, explore the configurational space by adding an adaptively computed bias to the original dynamics.
+Until recently^{22,25,31-40}, these approaches focused on classical systems^{41-43} with few surface chemistry applications.
+In the last two years, machine learning-assisted enhanced sampling methods have been introduced to accelerate sampling efficiency over existing methods.^{44-50} The combined-force frequency (CFF) approach45 uses Bayesian regularized artificial neural networks (BRANN) to represent the bias based on the PMF and its gradient, combining several concepts from existing methods, such as metadynamics and ABF.
 However, the generalizability of these emerging methodologies to reactive systems on materials modeled with electronic structure calculations has not yet been demonstrated.